Actively Recruiting

 - Previous lower-extremity surgery

-- Other lower-extremity musculoskeletal conditions treated by a healthcare professional within the past three months
+- Other recent lower-extremity musculoskeletal conditions treated in the past three months

 - Pregnancy